 Christopher Anthony Tormey MD

-Assistant Professor of Laboratory Medicine and of Molecular Biophysics and Biochemistry and Lecturer in Molecular Biophysics and Biochemistry; Director, Transfusion Medicine Fellowship
+Assistant Professor of Laboratory Medicine and Lecturer in Molecular Biophysics and Biochemistry; Director, Transfusion Medicine Fellowship

 Transfusion Medicine; Platelet Storage; Red Blood Cell Alloimmunization